MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -DistributionPoint

-Specifies an array of distribution point objects.
-To obtain a distribution point object, use the [Get-CMDistributionPoint](Get-CMDistributionPoint.md) cmdlet.
+Specify one or more distribution point objects to which you distributed the boot image.
+To get this object, use the [Get-CMDistributionPoint](Get-CMDistributionPoint.md) cmdlet.

 ```yaml
 Type: IResultObject[]